robinhood-unofficial/pyrh/.github/ISSUE_TEMPLATE/--feature-request.md

+---
+name: "Feature Request"
+about: Have a feature request?
+title: ''
+labels: 'feature'
+assignees: ''

+---

 <!--
 Thank you for thinking about how we can make pyrh better!
 Before you submit this; let's run through a few quick checks.
 Please make sure to check off the following